 Now Reading

-What I Learned From a Year of Not ‘Having It Together’
+What a Year of Not ‘Having It Together’ Taught Me

-What I Learned From a Year of Not ‘Having It Together’
+What a Year of Not ‘Having It Together’ Taught Me

 Live Up to the Right Expectations

-Social media should come with a warning label.
-“WARNING: I used 15 filters to make this look white-washed and beautiful, and I also spilled that artful latte all down my shirt 15 seconds after I posted this.”
+Social media should come with a disclaimer: “WARNING: I used 15 filters to make this look white-washed and beautiful, and I also spilled that artful latte all down my shirt 15 seconds after I posted this.”
+Because for every flawless sunset selfie, there are 50 rejects featuring double chins and weird lighting.
+Instagram isn’t life—it’s life with curated filters and an angle that conveniently crops out the mess.

 Sometimes Quitting Is the Right Answer